 In this article, I will show you the basics of Sumo wrestling such as history, culture, and rules.
-And for those who are interested in going to a Sumo tournament, I will also show you the schedule, the venues, and how to get tickets.
+For those who are interested in going to a Sumo tournament, I will also show you the schedule, the venues, and how to get tickets.

 As I stated previously, Sumo wrestling has a very long history with strong ties to the Shinto religion.

 There can be found mentions of the origins of Sumo in the “Kojiki”(古事記) and “Nihon Shoki”(日本書紀) which are the oldest literary works in Japan, believed to be written during the early 8th century.